-How does the pre-authorized chequing (PAC) plan work?
+How does the pre-authorized debit (PAD) plan work?

-If you were enrolled in the pre-authorized chequing (PAC) plan in 2022, you have pre-paid your 2023 registration fee but still need to complete all other renewal requirements.
-You will remain enrolled in the PAC plan until you let us know that you would like to cancel your enrolment.
+If you were enrolled in the pre-authorized debit (PAD) plan in 2023, you have pre-paid your 2024 registration fee but still need to complete all other renewal requirements.
+You will remain enrolled in the PAD plan until you let us know that you would like to cancel your enrolment.
 You do not have to reapply each year.

 How do I calculate my practice hours?

 Practising RNs and RN(NP)s are required to provide an estimate of how many hours you will work up to the end of 2023.
 New for 2024: Hours must be entered separately for each employer, so you will need to prepare separate estimates for each employer where you worked in 2023.

 How do I know if the work I am doing can be counted as registered nursing practice hours?

 If you are trying to determine whether the work you are doing can be counted as registered nursing practice hours for the purpose of registration renewal, please refer to our resource document, Is my practice registered nursing practice? for further information.

 How many hours do I have to work to be eligible for renewal?

 The minimum requirement for RNs in Manitoba is 1,125 hours in the previous five years or 450 hours in the previous two years (unless you have successfully written the CRNE/NCLEX in the four years preceding the current renewal year).